National Standard.

 Executive Leadership - Administrative Authority

-Executive leadership does not render accreditation determinations.
+Executive leadership holds no authority over accreditation determinations.

 Responsibilities include: